 I’ve clearly been neglecting my little spot on the web.

 It has gotten so bad that Brendan Eich had to link to a web archive copy of a page of mine.
 I must say, however, that it is very ironic and amusing that it is was that particular page.
-The problem turned out not to be a software problem, but rather a (presumably inadvertent) DOS attack on feedvalidator.org, causing CGI processes to fail.
-Blocking the IP address in question caused the problem to clear up.
+General outline of my current approach:

 Dreamhost upgraded my server to Ubuntu 12.04.
 I noticed things breaking in preparation for the move, and things that broke after the move.
 If you see something not working correctly, please let me know.